OpenNMT/OpenNMT/docs/training/retraining.md

 ## Updating the vocabularies

-In the spirit of infinite training, we could have different vocabularies in dynamic dataset and the pre-trained model.
-Instead of re-initializing the whole network, the pre-trained states of the common words in the new/previous dictionaries can be kept with option `--update_vocab`.
-This option is enabled by default.
+It is possible that we restart the training with a new dataset such as dynamic dataset, we could have different vocabularies in dynamic dataset and the pre-trained model.
+Instead of re-initializing the whole network, the pre-trained states of the common words in the new/previous dictionaries can be kept with option `-update_vocab`.
+This option is disabled by default and the update of word features isn't supported for instant.